Skip to content

 For centuries, Icelanders have enjoyed the healing properties of water, such as the relief of stress and the improvement of the general well-being.
 Flothetta® adds a new dimension to the water experience, one of relaxation and total bliss.

 On 7 November, an IP strategy coaching session was led by Associate Professor Dr Janice Denoncourt (IP Research Group Lead, Author and non-practising lawyer).
 She was pleased to discuss Unnur’s future IP strategy for Flothetta® as a member of the IP Awareness Network (IPAN) panel.
-John Ogier (IPAN Chairman) and Nigel H. Worth (IPAN Director, Chairman, International Licensing Practitioners, IP lawyer and Consultant).
+John Ogier (IPAN Chairperson) and Nigel H. Worth (IPAN Director, Chairperson, International Licensing Practitioners, IP lawyer and Consultant).
 GlobalWIIN CEO, Dr Bola Olabisi joined as an Observer.
 Between them, the panel members have decades of IP strategy experience to share with Unnur.

 Unnur told us how her business has largely grown through word of mouth.
 Her products and float therapy courses are now available in over 20 pools in Iceland.
 Although Unnur is poised to scale up and expand beyond Iceland, this requires additional reflection, finance and support.
 The panel advised on the importance of an IP audit annually, branding and a possible franchise model.